top of page

 Brandee Haynes, Lead Teacher

-Ms. Haynes is excited to be working with a team that is as dedicated to the education and advancement of all children as she is, and she is most excited about inspiring the next generation and being a witness to their endless capabilities.
+Brandee is excited to continue to work with a team that is as dedicated to the education and advancement of all children.
+Inspiring the next generation and being a witness to their endless capabilities is her goal.

 Marva Jones, Small Group Instructor